MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

 <!-- screenshot uses https://googlechrome.github.io/samples/intersectionobserver -->

-For more about intersection observers, navigate to [Trust is good, observation is better: Intersection Observer v2][WebDevIntersectionObserverV2].
-For information about using the flame chart, navigate to [Analyze a performance recording][DevtoolsEvaluatePerfRefAnalyzeAPerfRecording].
-To review the history of this feature in the Chromium open-source project, navigate to Issue [1199137][CR1199137].
+For more about intersection observers, navigate to [Trust is good, observation is better: Intersection Observer v2](https://web.dev/intersectionobserver-v2).
+For information about using the flame chart, navigate to [Analyze a performance recording](../../../evaluate-performance/reference.md#analyze-a-performance-recording).
+To review the history of this feature in the Chromium open-source project, navigate to Issue [1199137](https://crbug.com/1199137).

 <!-- ====================================================================== -->
 ## Download the Microsoft Edge preview channels

-If you are on Windows, Linux, or macOS, consider using the [Microsoft Edge preview channels][MicrosoftEdgePreviewChannels] as your default development browser.
+If you are on Windows, Linux, or macOS, consider using the [Microsoft Edge preview channels](https://www.microsoftedgeinsider.com/download) as your default development browser.
 The preview channels give you access to the latest DevTools features.

 <!-- ====================================================================== -->